zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 7. Finally click on “Add” to add the data set.
 ![](./images/paoas1.5.png " ")

-## Step 2: Create Dataflow - ML Model
+## STEP 2: Create Dataflow - ML Model

 In this step, we will build a Machine learning model using OAS Dataflow capability to train our dataset.

 1. Click on create and then select Data Flow.
 ![](./images/paoas2.1.png " ")
-2. Select the Data set created in the Step 1 **Create Dataset** and click on Add.
+2. Select the Data set created in the STEP 1 **Create Dataset** and click on Add.
 ![](./images/paoas2.2.png " ")
 3. Click on “+” and select “Train Binary Classifier”.
   We are using “Train Binary Classifier” because the predict values will only be “yes or no”.